Israeli army says ‘high probability’ its strike killed three Gaza captives

 “At the time of the strike, the [army] did not have information about the presence of hostages in the targeted compound,” the military statement said.

+“Furthermore, there was information suggesting that they were located elsewhere, and thus the area was not designated as one with suspected presence of hostages.”

-All three captives were among nearly 250 people kidnapped by the Palestinian group Hamas in its October 7 attack inside the Israeli territory.
+The three captives were among about 250 people kidnapped by the Palestinian group Hamas in its October 7 attack inside the Israeli territory.
+About 100 of them are still believed to be in Gaza.

 In its report, the army said “it is not possible to definitely determine the circumstances of their deaths”.

-The conclusions could add further pressure on the Israeli government to strike a deal to bring home the remaining captives held by Hamas.
+The military’s conclusions could add further pressure on Prime Minister Benjamin Netanyahu’s government to strike a deal to bring home the remaining captives held by Hamas.

 Al Jazeera’s correspondent Hamdah Salhut said the Israeli army’s admission could be “an embarrassment” for the government.
-Salhut was reporting from Amman, Jordan because Al Jazeera has been banned by the Israeli government.
+Salhut was reporting from Amman, Jordan because Al Jazeera has been banned by Israel.

 “There have been a series of significant intelligence and security failures that the military has gone through throughout this war, the most notable of them back in December when the Israeli army shot and killed three captives in the Gaza Strip,” she said.